dwlf/dotfiles/README.md

 ## First home(shick) on a computer

-As this is most often my first homeshick on a computer, here is how I install `homeshick`:

-    git clone git://github.com/andsens/homeshick.git $HOME/.homesick/repos/homeshick
+I `brew install homeshick`.
 The default macOS `.profile` does not reference `.bashrc`, and as I'm replacing these files anyway, so I'll just source it directly:

     source "$HOME/.homesick/repos/homeshick/homeshick.sh"